 Byways to blessedness

 The first book I read in 2015 was a book by James Allen titled byways to blessedness.
 This book was published in 1937 but it content still resonance with the world we are living in today. reading, this book changed my perception about life and living it.
 I understood the realities of this life which ironically is not real to a lot.
-All the 14 chapters of this book spoke to me silently like the mirror reflecting back exactly what stood in front of it. the scenarios touched the tiniest fiber of my being, the words pierce me to the core and awaken the spirit in me.
+All the 14 chapters of this book spoke to me silently like the mirror reflecting back exactly what stood in front of it. the scenarios touched the tiniest fibre of my being, the words pierce me to the core and awaken the spirit in me.

-My understanding of life and living it has never been the same after my encounter with this book.
+My understanding of life and living has never been the same after my encounter with this book.
 My dealings with myself, the world and its people could not have been the same either.
 I have come to understand that in our daily life happenings, I need to see with the eye of the victim, empathize with the accused and never to judge a man by his wrongdoing forgetting that we have been there before and done worse things.

 Lusting after things of the flesh and of the world, my greatest weakness; which the book emphasize doesn’t always end well and I have consciously tried to squash them all.
 This book will help you a lot, and trust me you need this book that’s all, I wouldn’t say much more.